 At Munley Law Personal Injury Attorneys, you get more than a lawyer.
 You get a law firm.
 Our attorneys work together as a team to give you the insight, experience, and combined efforts of our entire law firm.
 Our Wilkes-Barre personal injury lawyers are highly-skilled and have a reputation for working harder than other lawyers.
 We protect your rights and ensure you receive the compensation you deserve in your worker’s comp case.
 Our mission is to help injured victims so they can move forward in the best way possible.

 The attorneys of Munley Law Personal Injury Attorneys work on a contingency fee basis.
 This means you don’t pay any legal fees to Munley Law Personal Injury Attorneys unless we collect money for you on your workers’ comp claim.

-Call Munley Law Personal Injury Attorneys at (570) 399-0406 today for a free consultation to speak to a qualified Wilkes-Barre work injury lawyer.
-Or contact us using our online form.
+Call Munley Law Personal Injury Attorneys today for a free consultation to speak to a qualified Wilkes-Barre work injury lawyer.
+Or contact us using our chat or online form.
 We will review your case, tell you about your legal rights, and advise you on how to proceed to receive the compensation you deserve for your repetitive stress and strain injuries.